conan-io/conan-io.github.io/_posts/2021-01-27-New-conan-release-1-33.markdown

 You can use `[conf]` to declare arbitrary variables and values, prefixed with the `user` namespace.
 Notice that you can define one value to apply to all packages, and then define values on a per-package basis just like the `[env]` section.
-Again, this can be defined in either a profile, or `conan.cfg`:
+Again, this can be defined in either a profile, or `global.conf`:

     [conf]
     user.mycompany.logging:print_all_env_vars=False